Tualatin Valley Academy

-Tualatin Valley Academy (TVA) is a preschool-through-tenth-grade private school in Hillsboro, Oregon, United States.
+Tualatin Valley Academy (TVA) is a preschool through eleventh grade private school in Hillsboro, Oregon, United States.
+They plan to move to a full twelfth grade program in fall 2025.
 Founded in 1916 as Tualatin Valley Junior Academy, the school is affiliated with the Seventh-day Adventist Church.
 TVA was affiliated with the Ring of Fire handbell choir from its inception in 1997 until 2004.

 It is a part of the Seventh-day Adventist education system, the world's second-largest Christian school system.

 History

 The academy was founded in Washington County in 1916 as Tualatin Valley Junior Academy (TVJA).
 The school relocated in the fall of 1957 to a 10 acre site on Southwest Baseline Road near Cornelius Pass Road.
 TVA is still located there in what is now the city of Hillsboro.
 From late December 1989 to January 1990, 14 students from the school spent their Christmas vacation assisting in the construction of a church in Mexico.
 In 1997, teacher Jason Wells formed the Ring of Fire handbell choir at the school.
 Ring of Fire performed at the inaugurations of President George W. Bush in both 2001 and 2005.
 The choir was opened up to non-students in 2004 when Wells left the academy.

 In October 2001, revelations of sexual abuse by two male teachers at the school surfaced.
 Abuse by one teacher, who was also an administrator, began in 1996 and involved three female students.
 The second teacher abused one girl, who had first been a victim of the first teacher.
 Both men pleaded guilty to sexual abuse and were sentenced six years and six months in detention, respectively.

 TVA joined with neighbors in 2003 to fight against allowing Wal-Mart to build a store one block from the school.
 The city did not approve plans for the store and it was not built.
 Also in 2003, the academy received accreditation from the Northwest Association of Accredited Schools for its middle school program.
 In 2009, the school's name was changed to Tualatin Valley Academy.
 That year some students' artwork was sold at Cornell University's ornithology lab as a project to raise funds for the academy's science and arts programs.